duggabe/gr-control/README.md

 2. A receiver program (running in a second process) listens with a ZMQ SUB Source on port 49201 and then demodulates the signal.
 3. A transmit program (running in a third process) generates a baseband signal and sends it to a ZMQ PUB Sink on port 49203.
 4. In the Station Control Module, a ZMQ SUB Source block on port 49203 gets the data to be transmitted and passes it through a Selector block to an SDR Sink.

+The slides for a presentation of this project are in <https://github.com/duggabe/gr-control/GRCon21_presentation.pdf>

 ### Station Control Module